electron/sheriff/README.md

 * Sheriff is not currently capable of inviting people to your org
   * Before adding them to the permissions file, ensure you've added them to the org.
+* Sheriff will not remove people from your org, if your has "default member permissions" you should ensure users are manually removed when appropriate